Natural resources of Azerbaijan: Water reservoirs

-There are 61 reservoirs (each of them has capacity of 1 mln m3) available in Azerbaijan.
+There are 61 reservoirs (each of them has a capacity of 1 mln m3) available in Azerbaijan.
 The total volume of water reservoirs is 21.5 km3.
-Water reservoirs are built on the riverbed as well as beyond it (in a distance from river).
+Water reservoirs are built on the riverbed as well as beyond the river itself.
 Most reservoirs are regulated according to seasons and used for irrigation purposes.

-The largest Mingachevir reservoir of the republic started to be operated in 1953 and it is operated in a multi-year regime, the flow of the Kur River is completely regulated in its downstream and overfloods are prevented.
+The largest Mingachevir reservoir of the republic started to be operated in 1953 and it is operated in a multi-year regime, the flow of the Kur River is completely regulated downstream and overflooding is prevented.

 Rivers

-The river system of the Republic has more than 8350 rivers, 2 of them are the lengths of more than 500 km, the length of the 22 rivers are between 101 and 500 km, the length of the 324 rivers are between 11 and 100 km, and the length of majority rivers is less than 10 km.
+The river system of the Republic has more than 8350 rivers, 2 of them are the length of more than 500 km, the length of the 22 rivers are between 101 and 500 km, the length of the 324 rivers are between 11 and 100 km, and the length of majority rivers is less than 10 km.

 The river system of the Republic consists of the Kur River and its branches, as well as rivers directed into the Caspian Sea.

 Kur River is the main water source and artery of Azerbaijan.
 The flowing path of river goes through Turkey, Georgia and Azerbaijan.
 The cumulative area of the river is 188,000 square km, which of 58,000 square km or 31% of the area belongs to Azerbaijan.
-After passing the Georgian border, the Kur river's flowrate in the Girag Kasaman settlement is 270 m3 / s or 8.52 km3.
-Whereas, in the Kur-Salyan station the average perennial flowrate is 445 m3 / s or 14.04 km3.
+After passing the Georgian border, the Kur river's flow rate in the Girag Kasaman settlement is 270 m3 / s or 8.52 km3.
+Whereas, at the Kur-Salyan station the average perennial flow rate is 445 m3 / s or 14.04 km3.

 The Araz River, the second largest river in the Republic and the right branch of the Kur River flow path starts from Turkey territory, as well as it is a border river between Turkey and Armenia, Turkey and Azerbaijan and Iran and Azerbaijan.
 The cumulative area of the Araz River is 102,000 km2, where the 18,740 km2 or 18% of the river area belongs to Azerbaijan.
-Average annual flowrate of Araz River through Novruzlu (Saatli) settlement is 121 m3 / s or 3.82 km3.
+The average annual flowrate of Araz River through Novruzlu (Saatli) settlement is 121 m3 / s or 3.82 km3.